ChemistryTobias/CameraModule/readme.md

 # Camera Module
+> [!WARNING]
-> [!Warning] This Camera Module is not finished and the following is missing
+> This Camera Module is not finished and the following is missing
 > - `read_barcode` and `read_qrcode` methods
 > - Docker implementation
 > - this `readme.md` needs descriptions for the last four methods and a conclusive [getting started guide](#getting-started)